Quickstart guide

 systemctl status bunkerweb

-If it's already running, we can restart it :
+If it's already running, we can reload it :

 Otherwise, we will need to start it :